-Publication bias The claim is that many studies don't find their way into the corpus of accepted scientific literature because they fail to achieve the expected result.
+The claim is that many studies don't find their way into the corpus of accepted scientific literature because they fail to achieve the expected result.
 No one publishes the failure to find anything significant.
 There is some legitimacy to this claim, HOWEVER, a zero- or null-finding (no evidence of harm) is not the same as "evidence of safety".
 Many studies are badly designed, insufficient if scope/size, or just looking at the wrong factors -- so when these turn up zero evidence of harm, they are meaningless.

 - a form of scientific bias in the evidence for and against some possible harm.

-Relative-risk Relative risk is usually expressed as a decimal fraction (RR=1.37 is one-third more likely; RR=0.97 means slightly less likely).
+Relative risk is usually expressed as a decimal fraction (RR=1.37 is one-third more likely; RR=0.97 means slightly less likely).
 The figure tells you nothing about the reliability of the calculation (see confidence level).
 The tobacco industry tried for many years to get epidemiologists to accept a GEP-standard of RR equal to 1.5 or 2.0 as the minimum required for regulatory action.

 - The calculated likelihood of an individual getting a disease or condition when compared to the 'normal' population.

-Risk Assessment/Analysis It is difficult to object to this popular insurance-based idea -- it appears entirely logical.
+It is difficult to object to this popular insurance-based idea -- it appears entirely logical.
 However, it came from economists, not from the biomedical side of science.
 This is why the concept developed from simple 'cost-benefit' analysis of accidents in the 1970s into a fully-fledged academic discipline a few decades later which ended up as a central overriding policy of the White House, operated through the Office of Management and budget.

 - The idea that risk could or should be assessed and/or analysed